 Contribution to Health Insurance

 The faculty mentor/department must provide payment/contribution toward the cost of full coverage of health insurance for the postdoctoral scholar.
-This may be equal to the cost of individual basic coverage from a designated plan offered through the Office of Postdoctoral Services or, with approval from the Office of Postdoctoral Services, reimbursement to the scholar for his/her purchase of health insurance on another plan with appropriate documentation to support reimbursement and coverage.
+This may be equal to the cost of individual basic coverage from a designated plan offered through the Office of Postdoctoral Services or, with approval from the Office of Postdoctoral Services, reimbursement to the scholar for their purchase of health insurance on another plan with appropriate documentation to support reimbursement and coverage.
 Payment/contribution toward the cost of health insurance is terminated when the postdoctoral scholar’s appointment ends.
 Failure by the faculty mentor/department to notify the Office of Postdoctoral Services when insurance should be terminated will result in the faculty mentor/department being responsible for any insurance charges incurred after the insurance should have been terminated.

 Notification of Changes to Appointments

 Office of Postdoctoral Services must be notified immediately when there are changes to the appointment of a postdoctoral scholar.
 Changes include but are not limited to: (i) change in faculty mentor (ii) change in department; (iii) termination of the appointment.

 Compensation and Benefits for Postdoctoral ScholarsBenefits associated with postdoctoral appointments are terminated when an individual is no longer a postdoctoral scholar at VCU.